 2. Use Company Strategy as a Starting Point

 It is also important to take a long, hard look at your company strategy and underlying goals.
 What roles will be needed in the short-term?
 What about in the future?
 For instance, you may find that you need to hire more customer service staff to handle the volume of phone calls you are receiving.
 However, the company might have a goal of moving most of the customer service efforts to an online format within a year.
+You really can’t have a workable employee skill gap development strategy without an unvarnished assessment of where you are.

 You will need to balance future goals with immediate needs.
 In the situation described above, it would be helpful to determine how many customer service reps you will need once the online shift happens, calculate the number of new hires you will need to make, and then determine what training you will need to provide the department to make the shift easier while still delivering a great experience during the transition.